Horus: Birth, Family, Eye of Horus, Powers, & Symbols

 As time went on, the symbol found its way into the temples of Ra and Horus.
 Thus, at some point in time, the Eye of Horus was also called the “Eye of Ra”.

 Basically the symbol represented the protection granted from the gods.
-It means that the Eye of Horus was also associated with other gods and goddess such as Isis and Hathor.
+This means that the Eye of Horus was also associated with other gods and goddess such as Isis and Hathor.

 The Eye of Horus was very much loved by sailors, who put the symbol on their boats/ships in order to ward off evil spirits at sea.